kushsolitary/blog/_posts/2013-10-28-porting-pappu-pakia-to-ios-with-cocoonjs.markdown

 Conclusion
 ==========

-CocoonJS is still in development and has quite a number of bugs but it's perfect if you don't want to go into the hassle of learning native iOS or Android development.
+CocoonJS is still in development and has quite a number of bugs but it's a good start if you don't want to go into the hassle of learning native iOS or Android development.
 It's like the best thing ever happened to indie game developers.
 We have some more plans of ideas for new games which we'll be working on very soon!
 I'll be writing up a more in-depth process on [Codetheory](http://codetheory.in) once the game is completed.
 Also, the game is open-source so head over to [Github](https://github.com/mindd-it/pappu-pakia/) and feel free to experiment with it!